reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 <DeepDive title="Pros and Cons of using `useMemo`">
 Pros

 `useMemo` only recomputes the memoized value when one of the dependencies has changed.
-So, the re-computation of an expensive function on every render is not necessary.
+So, re-computing an expensive function on every render is unnecessary.

 Cons

 Every time a component is rendered:
 * an extra call is made to `useMemo`, thus creating performance overhead
-* memory is being allocated to hold the memoized variable value, thus creating memory overhead
+* memory gets allocated to hold the memoized variable value, thus creating memory overhead

 </DeepDive>